-For 2021-2022, the engagement of educational partners was still extremely difficult due to pandemic restrictions.
-Staff and bargaining units, teachers, and the board were very engaged and participated in staff meetings, board meetings, informal discussions, and completed surveys as available throughout the year.
-The SELPA director met with the superintendent/principal/teacher, as well as teaching and support staff on several occasions throughout the year and more frequently in May 2022, including on May 24, 2022 for the SELPA Executive Board meeting.
-Our families love school celebrations so PVUESD tried to take advantage of collecting information and input informally from parents and the community during District Community Events hosed throughout the year: Halloween Celebration (October 30, 2021); Winter Fest (winter 2022); and Cinco De Mayo (May 5, 2022).
+For 2022-2023, the engagement of educational partners was still extremely challenging due to a crisis that rocked the community.
+Staff and bargaining units, teachers, and the board were very engaged and participated in staff meetings, board meetings, informal discussions, and surveys.
+The SELPA director met with the Superintendent/Principal, as well as teaching and support staff on several occasions throughout the year and more frequently in May 2023, including on May 24, 2023 for the SELPA Executive Board meeting.
+Our families love school celebrations so PVUESD tried to take advantage of collecting information and input informally from parents and the community during District Community Events hosed throughout the year: Halloween Celebration (October 30, 2022); Winter Fest (winter 2022); and Cinco De Mayo (May 5, 2023).

-Only a few community and parents (other than concurrent employees) participated in more formal public hearings and surveys, despite repeated and concerted efforts to invite input in 2021-2022.
-Approximately 23 students in grades 4-8th grade, 11 parents, 6 staff, and 2 community members completed the annual spring survey administered in May 2022.
-Our bilingual parent liaison communicates with parents directly as needed for mission critical purposes.
+Only a few community and parents (other than concurrent employees) participated in more formal public hearings and surveys.
+Approximately 3 students in grades 4-8th grade, 4 parents, 5 staff, and 2 community members completed the annual spring survey administered in May and June of 2023.
+The combined School Site Council and DELAC which serve as the district's parent advisory and EL advisory groups met twice in the spring of 2023 and prioritized actions and services related to the 5 LCAP goals.

-It is hoped that with regularly scheduled parent nights and School Site Council/Parent advisory meetings in 2022-2023, our educational partner engagement will improve.
+It is hoped that with regularly scheduled parent nights, PTO meetings, and School Site Council/DELAC/Parent advisory meetings in 2023-2024, our educational partner engagement will improve.